-1. The environmental object (e.g., the bridge or the tennis ball) is standing still.
-The perception records this as a zero-movement within a zero-line segment shape within the catching action, and a perceptual image of a latent egocentric action trajectory shape out of the perspective of the boat within the throwing action must be formed to construct a perceptual image of an intersection point of the two involved action trajectory shapes.
-2. The environmental object (e.g., the bridge or the tennis ball) is moving (towards us).
+1. The environmental object (e.g., the coaster or the tennis ball) is standing still2.
+The perception records this as a zero-movement within a zero-line segment shape within the catching action, and a perceptual image of a latent egocentric action trajectory shape out of the perspective of the bottom of the glass must be formed to construct a perceptual image of an intersection point of the two involved action trajectory shapes.
+2. The environmental object (e.g., the coaster or the tennis ball) is moving (towards us).
 The perception records this as a movement within an incoming action trajectory shape within the catching action.
-This also necessitates forming a perceptual image of a latent egocentric action trajectory out of the perspective of the boat.
+This also necessitates forming a perceptual image of a latent egocentric action trajectory shape out of the bottom of the glass.
 Which finally should lead to the creation of an autonomous perceptual image of a future (latent) intersection point sprouting from the two latent parts of the involved action trajectory shapes that are constructed separately.

-This explanation demonstrates that, contrary to the current state of science, the explanatory model shows that the perception processes within any conceivable motor action originate much more from a single universal source and illustrates that in all actions, an intersection point c.q. contact point between the animal and the environmental object must first be realized, and that after this contact, a pressing or pushing process usually follows.
-The model shows that the perception processes involved in the contact process when grasping objects are identical to the perception processes when pressing a button (e.g., piano key, touchscreen, elevator buttons, electric stove, light switch, etc.), pushing away a billiard ball, or kicking a football towards a goal.
+This explanation demonstrates that, contrary to the current state of science, the perception processes within any conceivable motor action originate much more from a single universal source and illustrates that in all actions, an intersection point c.q. contact point between the animal and the environmental object must first be realized, and that after this contact, a pressing or pushing process usually follows.
+The model shows that the perceptual processes involved in the contact process when grasping objects are identical to the perception processes when pressing a button (e.g., piano key, touchscreen, elevator buttons, electric stove, light switch, etc.), pushing away a billiard ball, or kicking a football towards a goal.
 The contact process is perceptually identical in all cases.
 When grasping a coffee cup, however, a pressing or pushing process must follow the contact process within the relevant fingertips, resulting in a total zero vector.
 Conversely, pressing a piano key requires the creation of an actual movement vector to press the key down.
-The same applies to the other mentioned buttons and so the contact process in rowing involves the same perception processes as in ordinary grasping.
+The same must happen with the other mentioned buttons, and thus the touching process when placing a glass on a coaster also requires the identical perception processes as in ordinary grasping, and the glass must then be released.
+This releasing is precisely the reverse process of when, after the touching process, we let the fingers perform a pushing c.q. pressing process when grasping a glass.